SougataMukherjee/DSA-and-Algo/readme.md

 //Q90 maximum amount of money you can rob from a row of houses, represented by an integer array nums, without robbing two adjacent houses<br>
 Input: nums = [1,2,3,1] so output is 1+3=4<br>
 //Q91 finding all possible paths in a 2D grid or rat in a maze(in 4 direction)<br>
+//Q92 Sum of Array Elements and find max<br>
+//Q93 reverse an array<br>
+//Q94 Transpose of a Matrix<br>
+//Q95 remove all even numbers<br>
+//Q96 Convert UPPERCASE to lowercase<br>

 # tree